2026 HOPE Scholars

 Main supervisor, Dr Kay Shannon

-Organisational support for older registered nurses’ continuation of practice in inpatient hospital settings.
+Organisational support for older registered nurses’ continuation of practice.

 The nursing workforce is ageing, and this demographic shift has significant implications for the healthcare system.
 Older nurses bring a wealth of experience and knowledge to the workforce; however, research conducted internationally and locally suggests workplace ageism can be a significant barrier to the continuation of practice for older nurses.
 Workplace ageism refers to discriminatory behaviours or attitudes towards older workers, which can negatively affect their employment opportunities, job satisfaction, and well-being.
 It could also hinder older nurses’ access to organisational support, such as opportunities for professional development, flexible work arrangements, and supportive leadership.